-As an additional competitor we replaced the prior in our method (i.e. convolved segmentation) with the one computed by Rhemann et al. [24].
-As expected, this competitor performs better then the original method of [24], due to the better initial alpha matte.
+As an additional competitor we replaced the prior in our method (i.e. convolved segmentation) with the one computed by Rhemann et al. [22].
+As expected, this competitor performs better then the original method of [22], due to the better initial alpha matte.
 However, the results are still inferior to our approach which shows the quality of our prior.

-Note that the test set used in [25] includes one image that shows a light-transmitting object (translucent plasticbag), which largely violates our assumptions.
-We excluded this image from the test set and show the overall rankings for the remaining 7 images in column "low-res" of table 1.
+Note that the test set used in [23] includes one image that shows a light-transmitting object (translucent plasticbag), which largely violates our assumptions.
+We excluded this image from the test set and show the overall rankings for the remaining 7 images in column "low-res\" of table 1.
 As expected, the ranking of our method improves.

-It should be noted that the benchmark of [25] is performed on low-resolution (\approx 1Mpix) images where our assumption that the underlying segmentation is binary, might not always be met (even after upscaling).
-Fortunately, [25] provides additionally 27 high-resolution (\approx 6Mpix) images with public ground truth alpha, which were originally intended for parameter training.
+It should be noted that the benchmark of [23] is performed on low-resolution ( $\approx 1$ Mpix) images where our assumption that the underlying segmentation is binary, might not always be met (even after upscaling).
+Fortunately, [23] provides additionally 27 high-resolution ( $\approx 6$ Mpix) images with public ground truth alpha, which were originally intended for parameter training.
 We use these images as an additional test set for our matting approach.
-For the highresolution data we set the parameters (θ_1 , θ_2) in eq.
+For the highresolution data we set the parameters ( $\theta_1$ , $\theta_2$ ) in eq.
 (4) to (200, 0.05).
 We show the average ranks in column "highres" of table 1.
 Our approach is best on all error metrics.

 Note that on the high-resolution dataset we only compare against the 5 methods that performed best on the lowresolution data.
-High-resolution results for [36, 17] were obtained in a multi-resolution framework, as in [24].
+High-resolution results for [32, 14] were obtained in a multi-resolution framework, as in [22].

-We qualitatively compare our method on the crop of a

-high-resolution image showing fuzzy hair (fig. 7(b)).
-The results of our competitors (fig. 7(c-g)) show large background artifacts or underestimate alpha inside the foreground object.
-Even replacing the prior in our method with that of [24] gives inferior results (see the background artifacts in fig. 7(g)).
-The result of our method (fig. 7(h)) is closest to the ground truth (fig. 7(i)).
+We qualitatively compare our method on the crop of a high-resolution image showing fuzzy hair (fig. 7(a)).
+We only show the closest competitors, the others were qualitatively and quantitatively inferior (see [21]).
+The approach of [22] severely underestimated alpha inside the foreground object (fig. 7(b)).
+Also replacing the prior in our method with that of [22] gives inferior results (see the background artifacts in fig. 7(c)).
+Our method (fig. 7(d)) is closest to the ground truth (fig. 7(e)).
+See [21] for further results.